 Iceland sees temperatures that are as extreme as -30 in its northernmost parts during the Winter season.

-During the Summer however, things get varied up and the extreme cold gives way to a more accommodating temperature that is fair and easy even on visitors.
+During the Summer, however, things get varied and the extreme cold gives way to a more accommodating temperature that is fair and easy even on visitors.

 However, despite its Summer temperatures (that are as fair as 10 – 15 degrees) and the country’s tendency to experience wild fluctuations, the country, overall, counts as one where anyone who is ice serious will take to memory.